 - General fatigue, fevers, feeling sick, weight loss—especially when it starts in an older person

 You may feel arthritis pain and other symptoms in unexpected areas.
-For example, if you feel tingling, weakness or numbness in your arms or legs, you may have osteoarthritis of the spine.
+For example, if you feel tingling, weakness, or numbness in your arms or legs, you may have osteoarthritis of the spine.
 This can put pressure on the nerves radiating from your spinal cord, sometimes even affecting bladder or bowel function.
-In the same way, arthritis in your hip may be felt in your groin, buttocks, inner thigh, or knees.
+In the same way, arthritis in your hip may be felt as pain in your groin, buttocks, inner thigh, or knees.